onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 representational injection/transmission in a lossless way

-Sock-puppet accounts - roleplay cutting the socks with scissors
+Sock-puppet accounts - roleplay cutting the socks with scissors Sock puppet - go ape shitnkn them - torch/cut/piss We’ll be able to prove the nationality of most/all members of a media organization - so no Qataris making YouTube videos with their YT account saying they’re based in the USA

 Submission to error correction - what is error correction but simply recognizing which path was wrong and where t backtrack?
 Isn’t that motivated exploration and intelligence?